John Sutton (footballer): St Johnstone

 Sutton signed a pre-contract agreement with St Johnstone on 15 June 2015.
 He was due to sign for St Johnstone on 1 July, after his previous contract was due to expire, but Motherwell granted him an early release on 17 June.
-Sutton scored on his Saints Premiership debut against former club Hearts in a 4–3 defeat for his new club.
+Sutton scored on his Saints Premiership debut against former club Heart of Midlothian in a 4–3 defeat for his new club.
 At the end of the season, he was made available for transfer or loan by St Johnstone.

 St Mirren (second spell)

 After leaving St Johnstone, Sutton rejoined Scottish Championship side St Mirren in June 2016, signing a two-year deal with the Paisley side.

 Sutton made his second debut in a League Cup group stage win at Livingston on 16 July 2016.
 He scored his first goal since his return to the club in the Renfrewshire derby against Greenock Morton in a 1–1 home draw on 6 August 2017.
 Sutton netted four times in total en route to the Challenge Cup final, including registering a very late double against Ayr United in a 2–1 win in the quarter-finals.
 He played the full match in the final, but Dundee United beat St Mirren 2–1 to win the trophy on 25 March 2017.

 Sutton scored on his 100th start for St Mirren (across two spells), also against local rivals Greenock Morton in a 4–1 away victory on 11 April 2017.
 He was released by St Mirren at the end of his contract.